Instructor Name: Dr. Karen Lea

 Altunel, V. (2015).
 The impact of extroversion and introversion on language learning in an input-based EFL setting (Master’s dissertation).
 University of Kansas, Lawrence, KS.
 Retrieved from https://kuscholarworks.ku.edu/bitstream/handle/1808/21595/ALTUNEL_ku_0099M_14242_DATA_1.pdf?sequence=1&isAllowed=y

 American Councils for International Education.
-(2016).
-Why the dual language immersion approach will change achievement in American public schools.
-Retrieved from https://www.americancouncils.org/news/why-dual-language-immersion-approach-will-change-achievement-american-public-schools
+(2017).
+Dual language immersion will change achievement in American public schools.
+Retrieved from https://www.americancouncils.org/news/language-news/dual-language-immersion-will-change-achievement-american-public-schools

 Baldasaro, T. (2012).
 Embracing introversion: Ways to stimulate reserved students in the classroom.
 Edutopia.
 Retrieved from https://www.edutopia.org/blog/introverted-students-in-classroom-tony-baldasaro

 Bandura, A. (1977).
 Social learning theory.
 Englewood Cliffs, NJ: Prentice-Hall.

 Banks, J. A., & McGee Banks, C. A. (1989).
 Multicultural education.
 Needham Heights, MA: Allyn & Bacon.

 Boros, T. (2016).
 Language acquisition.
 University of Debrecen.
 Retrieved from https://dea.lib.unideb.hu/dea/handle/2437/226738?show=full

 Bovitch, S., Cullimore, Z., Bramwell-Jones, T., Massas, E., & Perun, D. (2018).
 The educational theory of Noam Chomsky.
 New Foundations.
 Retrieved from http://www.newfoundations.com/GALLERY/Chomsky.html